 A loyal and dedicated Hong Kong Inspector teams up with a reckless and loudmouthed L.A.P.D. detective to rescue the Chinese Consul's kidnapped daughter, while trying to arrest a dangerous crime lord along the way.

-Rowan Atkinson returns to the role of the accidental secret agent who doesn't know fear or danger in the comedy spy-thriller Johnny English Reborn.
-In his latest adventure, the most unlikely intelligence officer in Her Majesty's Secret Service must stop a group of international assassins before they eliminate a world leader and cause global chaos.
-In the years since MI-7's top spy vanished off the grid, he has been honing his unique skills in a remote region of Asia.
-But when his agency superiors learn of an attempt against the Chinese premier's life, they must hunt down the highly unorthodox agent.
+Johnny English, the accidental secret agent who doesn't know fear or danger and the most unlikely intelligence officer in Her Majesty's Secret Service, must stop a group of international assassins before they eliminate a world leader and cause global chaos.
+In the years since MI7's top spy vanished off the grid, he has been honing his unique skills in a remote region of Asia.
+But when his agency superiors learn of an attempt against the Chinese Premier's life, they must hunt down the highly unorthodox agent.
 Now that the world needs him once again, Johnny English is back in action.
-With one shot at redemption, he must employ the latest in hi-tech gadgets to unravel a web of conspiracy that runs throughout the KGB, CIA and even MI-7.
-With mere days until a heads of state conference, one man must use every trick in his playbook to protect us all.
-For Johnny English, disaster may be an option, ...Written by
+With one shot at redemption, he must employ the latest in hi-tech gadgets to unravel a web of conspiracy that runs throughout the K.G.B., C.I.A., and even MI7.
+With a mere few days until a heads of state conference, one man must use every trick in his playbook to protect us all.
+For Johnny English, disaster may be an option, but failure never is.Written by

 A deleted scene is shown: Johnny English prepares a meal for Kate, chopping and washing the ingredients in time with Edvard Grieg's music "Peer Gynt in the Hall of the Mountain King".
 See more »

 Although not listed on their website, the BBFC state in their 2011 Annual Report that the filmmakers made cuts to the film based on BBFC advice before it was submitted for a formal classification.
 This cut version went on to become the standard version released throughout the world.
 See more »